unified-naming-convention/NamingStandard/api/environment/gethui.md

 # gethui
 **Signature:** `gethui(): Instance` <br>
 **Aliases:** N/A <br>
-**Description:** gethui, aka get hidden ui, returns a ui container to store ui in as an alternative to CoreGui.
-This container is designed to prevent ui based detections such as focused textbox or hacky methods of getting whats loaded inside CoreGui. <br>
+**Description:** gethui, aka get hidden UI, returns a UI container to store UI in as an alternative to CoreGui.
+This container is designed to prevent UI based detections such as the focused TextBox or hacky methods of getting whats loaded inside CoreGui. <br>
 **Example:**
 ```lua
 local gui = Instance.new("ScreenGui")